- About North Staffs EI Team

 EI Teams Nationwide

 Early Intervention teams have been set up all across the country as part of the National Service Framework for Mental Health.
 Their primary aim is to improve the life chances of those affected by Psychosis.
-There is guidance on how these teams should be implemented and the expected outcomes for those that that receive the service.
+There is guidance on how these teams deliver services and interventions to best enhance the outcomes for those that receive the service.

 Research has indicated that if the experience of Psychosis is identified early the greater the likelihood of a full and sustained recovery.
 The impact of Psychosis can affect different areas of a person’s life; the way they think and feel and how they behave.
 This to can change and put pressure on family relationships, so it is something that affects the whole family as well as the individual.